Crowded Market: 6 Tips to Launch Your Products and Services

-But that isn’t always the case.
+But, this isn’t always the case.
 Features are rarely the same.
-It’s fine to release a product with only three features – or even just one! – if you do it well.
-The customers who really need that feature may be willing to give up the others (or find other solutions for them) if you can show them that your product is the best at that one thing.
+It’s fine to release a product with only three features, or even just one, if you do it well.
+The customers who really need that one feature may be willing to give up the others if you can show them that your product is the best at that one thing they really need.

 If you’re weak at something, it’s almost always a waste of time and resources to raise that deficiency to a competitive level.
 Instead, focus on your strengths.
 Iterate on your product’s qualities that make it great until it’s the undisputed best in the market.

-In a mature, crowded market, it’s easy to get swept up by the high-level strategy, fancy tools, and endless analytics.
+For established, crowded markets, it’s easy to get swept up by the high-level strategy, fancy tools, and endless analytics.
 Your competitors have sophisticated processes and automations.
 They have teams of people and outsourced vendors.
 They make big decisions based on granular data.
 You should do all of that too, right?

 No, not always.
 When you’re trying to make a name for yourself in a crowded market, sometimes it’s easier to focus on people.
 Speak to one person and convince them to buy.
 Then speak to another.
 Then another.

 Most importantly, act like a real human.
-Don’t try to be the proverbial corporate drone who always placates but never apologies.
+Don’t try to be the proverbial corporate drone who always placates, but never apologizes.
 Take their feedback graciously and give them a reason to trust you.
 You wouldn’t believe how many people make purchases solely because they like the salesman.

-Just because a market is crowded doesn’t mean you should give up on your product or business.
-It may take a little more planning and effort, but it’s entirely possible to make some space and carve some market share for yourself.
+Just because a market is crowded doesn’t mean you should give up on your product or your business.
+It may take a little more planning and effort, but it’s entirely possible to create space for yourself and carve out some market share.
 The principles we outlined above will help you get there.